Kucha coinage

-Kucha coinage was produced in the Kingdom of Kucha, a Buddhist, Tocharian-speaking state located in the Tarim Basin (present-day Kucha County, Xinjiang), during the 1st millennium.
+Kucha coinage was produced in the Kingdom of Kucha, a Buddhist, Tocharian-speaking state located in the Tarim Basin (present-day Kucha County, Xinjiang), during the 1st millennium CE.

 There are five known types of Kucha cash coins, all of them based on Chinese Wu Zhu.
 These coins are usually characterized by their diminutive size and thin shape.
 They are generally believed to have been produced between the years 265 and 589.

 The kingdom

 The Kingdom of Kucha was first recorded during the Han dynasty and was later annexed by the Tang.
 During its existence, it was a prominent player on the Silk Road.
 From around the third or fourth century, the Kingdom of Kucha began to manufacture Chinese-style cash coins inspired by the diminutive and devalued Wu Zhu currency of the post-Han dynasty era.
 It is very likely that the cash coins produced in Kucha predate the Kaiyuan Tongbao (開元通寳) and that the native production of coins stopped sometime after the year 621 when the Wu Zhu cash coins were discontinued in China proper.